corail-research/SeaPearl.jl/README.md

 Working examples can be found in [SeaPearlZoo](https://github.com/corail-research/SeaPearlZoo).

-SeaPearl can be use either as a classic CP solver that uses predefined variable and value selection heuristics or as Reinforcement Learning driven CP solver that is capable of learning trought solving automatically generated instances of a given problem ( knapsack, tsptw, graphcoloring, EternityII ...).
+SeaPearl can be used either as a classic CP solver that uses predefined variable and value selection heuristics or as Reinforcement Learning driven CP solver that is capable of learning through solving automatically generated instances of a given problem (knapsack, tsptw, graphcoloring, EternityII ...).

 ### SeaPearl as a classic CP solver :
 To use SeaPearl as a classic CP solver, one needs to  :